 Custom “thank you” pages

-Great surveys feature high response rates and accurate responses.
+Great free survey software platforms feature high response rates and accurate responses.
 But how do you accomplish this?
 Make participants feel valued to increase the response rate — and the more participants complete your survey honestly, the more accurate the results.

 Customers want to know a brand is listening to them.
 They want to know that you’re taking their suggestions or concerns into account.
 Who doesn’t like feeling valued and important?

 A custom “Thank You” page validates the time a respondent spends on your survey.
 Let’s say it takes a person five minutes to complete a survey.
 After they finish, they’re taken to a page with a generic “Thank You” message.
 This could leave customers feeling like their opinions aren’t necessary.
-However, a custom page showcasing sincere gratitude might turn a regular customer into a brand advocate.
+However, a superior free survey software would provide a custom page showcasing sincere gratitude might turn a regular customer into a brand advocate.

 - QuestionPro: You can create a custom “Thank You” page with QuestionPro.
 Use your specialized greeting to thank your respondents for taking the survey and add a link to your website or a landing page.
 This link is essential – once your respondents complete your survey, they’ll likely progress to your site.
 Use the page to showcase your best products or services.
 You can even up the ante by offering a discount for completing the survey!